 Why do we need to learn that?
-Because, I know full well that in an IB exam paper they might say exactly that and there are 2 marks.
-Am I going to be happy with one of those marks?
+Because I know full well that in an IB exam paper they might say exactly that and there are 2 marks.
+Will I be happy with one of those marks?
 Am I going to kind of fudge an answer and make it up at the time?
 Maybe come away with nothing.
 It’s not worth it.
 I could learn just those specific things quite easily.
 There aren’t a huge number of them.
 I would say there are about 20, 25 of those specific things and initially we think oh wait a minute that’s a lot of learning.
-No it’s not because you probably know some of them already.
-So we’ll work on, we’ll learn, 2 this week.
-We’ll learn the ones that are to do with capacitors next week, when we are doing capacitors.
-We’ll learn the ones that are due to simple harmonic motion the week after, and we’ll practice some questions on those.
-We’ll put the pieces together and we’ll go back to the specification, to the syllabus, we’ll work it through.
+No, it’s not because you probably know some of them already.

-We’ll make sure we know every single part of (the syllabus) as we tick off the list so that we are ready to answer whatever the exam board can throw at us.
+We’ll make sure we know every single part of the syllabus so that we are ready to answer whatever the exam board can throw at us.
 They can only answer questions that are in the course.
 If we learn the course, we can answer the questions.

-Alex: And how about further down the school when you are thinking about years 7, 8, 9 and perhaps even 10?
+Interviewer: And how about further down the school when you are thinking about years 7, 8, 9, and perhaps even 10?

 Steve: The foundations that there are – we might not be gearing up for an external exam – but we’ve still got to get ourselves into the training of learning things.
 We are learning to learn, aren’t we?
 So we are going to start with the same techniques.
-We are going to learn something completely and then we are going to build on it and practice our learning.
+The next step is to learn something completely and then we are going to build on it and practice our learning.

-We’ll do lots of past questions, making sure that we can address all the aspects of the course, making sure that we can do it.
+Do lots of past questions, making sure that you can address all the aspects of the course.

 So, we have got to organise our time, but let’s not spend too long on the organisation so that we don’t have time to put our plan into action.
 We’ve also got to get something done, using that time well in order to think “what do I need to do?
 Let’s get on and do it.”